-Titans may be fined by NFL for coronavirus violations, but won’t lose draft picks or forfeit games
+Titans may be fined by NFL for coronavirus violations but won’t lose draft picks or forfeit games

 The review concluded there were issues with the Titans’ compliance with protocols requiring mask-wearing within the team facility, according to the person with knowledge of the findings.
-The review cites gatherings of individuals without masks in certain areas within the facility.
+The review cites gatherings of individuals without masks in certain areas in the facility.

-The review by the NFL and NFLPA also concludes there was “insufficient communication” by the team to players about gatherings and workouts away from the team facility, according to the person familiar with the findings.
+The review also concludes there was “insufficient communication” by the team to players about gatherings and workouts away from the team facility, according to the person familiar with the findings.
 Some Titans players reportedly gathered for off-site workouts while the team’s facility was closed during the outbreak.

 The violations cited in the findings could form the basis for a fine of the team by the NFL.
 But the league has not made a decision about a fine, the person with knowledge of the case said.